As Jeff Fritz did for every community standup, I decided to write this post to share what I have learned.

 — Yes, you set the non-published folders in the project.json.

-Question: Is there any tutorial or blog post on how i can build a standalone with net core?
+Question: Is there any tutorial or blog post on how I can build a standalone with the .NET Core?

 — It is documented in the docs.